SpeedRelativity/Lecture-Summarizer---SPRINGBOOT-JAVA-PYTHON/lectureSummary/frontend/README.md

 # React + Typescript + Vite + Java Backend + Python Worker

+- Python libraries used: yt_dlp, openai whisper, ffmpeg, using groq api for LLM.

 # The flow of the program

 - Frontend and backend are two separate applications.